hasnathkalam/msba212-reddit-assignment/README.md

 ## System Requirements
 - **Python:** 3.9 or later
 - **Libraries:** `praw`, `pandas`, `python-dotenv`
 - **Runtime:** Google Colab or local Python environment

-You can run the project either on Google Colab or in a local Python environment (e.g., VS Code, Anaconda, or terminal) — both will produce the same reddit_data.csv output.
+ * Someone can run the project either on Google Colab or in a local Python environment (e.g., VS Code, Anaconda, or terminal) — both will produce the same reddit_data.csv output*
 ----------------------

 ## Output Description